tinmarino/abism/abism/doc/dev.md

 __Solution2__:
 Fork a kernel interpreter from the tkinter loop and connect to it from anywhere

+__Solution3__:
+Launch Abism asynchronously, so that you still have ipython available in the launching terminal

 __Idea:__
 Refine data types, keep them in scope, formalize their name so that its are easy to retrieve.